Vignesh227/Stroke-prediction/README.md

 # Stroke-prediction
-Take this quiz, figure out if you have stroke or not!
+Take this quiz, figure out if you are prone to stroke or not!

 ## Prediction model
    - Logistic regression